-Some time ago I wrote a blog entry about how effectively using 20 minutes could have a big impact for self-development.
+Previously I shared thoughts about how effectively using 20 minutes could have a big impact for self-development.
 Given that we often “waste” 20 minutes on non-productive activities there is very little cost to doing this.

 Today I thought I would look at how a salesperson might use 20 minutes effectively!

-Here are some ways in which salespeople use 20 minutes (or more) that is not bringing much (any?) value to their sales efforts.
+FIRST let’s look at some ways in which salespeople use 20 minutes (or more) that is NOT bringing much (any?) value to their sales efforts.
 (How NOT to use 20 minutes):

 1. The walk to the coffee shop and waiting in line.
 Can be 10 minutes, more often it is 30 minutes from leaving the desk to getting back.
-Drink the office coffee or have coffee with clients!
+SO … drink the office coffee or have coffee with clients!

 2. Going for a smoke … I think some people still do this.

 3. Driving to appointments … listening to music, or just driving.

 4. Catching up on the news, sports or otherwise.
 Really … do it before work or in the evening.

 5. Researching.
 This is necessary, but so many salespeople go overboard!
 Use the 80/20 rule … it’s a quick search that takes a few minutes and then get on the phone!

 6. Chatting.
 Salespeople love to chat … that is good if you are chatting with clients or prospects; discussing market conditions or opportunities; learning about your industry etc. It is not so good if it’s about “the game”, your golf score, the latest stock news and/or it is with your buddy!

 7. Waiting.
 Salespeople wait for word on a deal; wait for the phone to ring etc. In our industry salespeople like to hover over the recruiter … ZERO value;